Hurricane Preparedness, Safety and Emergency Planning for Pets.

 Make sure leashes and collars are secure.

 Make sure to ONLY put breakaway collar on cats.
+Do not use harnesses they can get stuck and your cat cannot get out of them.

 17. If you care for feral cat colonies please follow the guidelines of Alley Cat Allies for feral cats caregivers here: https://www.alleycat.org/texas-residents-and-animals-in-path-of-powerfulhurricane/